rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Different Sections

-* Including questions targeted at certain books only.
+* Include questions targeted at certain books only.
 Having question pools and sections dedicated only to Book 1, and another question pool dedicated to Book 2 etc.

 ## A Harder Difficulty/End Game Content